 Collegestrategyblog.com isn’t just another college website.
 It’s the blog for a real-life college planning and intervention program founded by Jeff Ludovici, who began working with students in 1997, and now consults with students and families throughout the U.S. The uniqueness of collegestrategyblog.com is that it’s based on actual work with students and colleges, and not just on general “advice” that can be found at other sites.
-While based in Pittsburgh, Jeff consults with students and families through the U.S.
+While based in Pittsburgh, Jeff consults with students and families throughout the U.S. Please contact us for more information.

 Help For Failing College Students